Security incidents involving Barack Obama: Ricin plots

 One attempt was made in April 2013 when a letter laced with ricin, a deadly poison, was sent to President Obama along with other government officials.
+The sender was later identified as James Everett Dutschke.
+In 2014 Dutschke was jailed for 25 years after pleading guilty.
 Another attempt was made in June 2013, when another ricin-laced letter was sent to President Obama by actress Shannon Richardson.
 The letter contained a threat to kill anyone attempting to take away the sender's guns or impair their "constitutional God given" right to bear arms.
 It was later revealed the letter's message was fake as the sender's sole intent was to incriminate her estranged husband.
 In November 2013, Richardson reached a plea agreement and faced up to five years' imprisonment on each of three counts.
 The following month she pleaded guilty.
 In July 2014, she was sentenced to eighteen years in prison.

 2014

 Omar J. Gonzalez

 The 2014 White House intrusion occurred on September 19, 2014, when Omar J. Gonzalez, an Iraq War veteran, jumped over the White House's fence and entered the building's front door before being stopped by security officers.
 He was then arrested and taken to George Washington University Hospital after complaining of chest pains.

 Later that month, Gonzalez was indicted for entering a restricted building while armed with a knife.
 He was also charged with two violations of local laws: carrying a weapon outside a home or business, and ammunition possession.